chongyangshi/budget-k8s/README.md

 * A **managed Kubernetes cluster** using Google Kuberenetes Engine (GKE), with best security practices (those not significantly elevating the personal project cost) pre-configured out-of-box, on zonal mode with no cluster management cost;
 * A self-contained Google Compute Engine (GCE) **virtual machine for ingress load-balancing** using [Traefik Proxy](https://doc.traefik.io/traefik/), to avoid the high standing cost of GCP Load Balancers;
 * Wrapper module for quickly creating ingress endpoints for each hostname of services you wish to expose on the internet;
-* A pre-configured Google Container Registry (GCR) for storing private container images accessible from the cluster;
+* A pre-configured Google Artifact Registry (GCR) for storing private container images accessible from the cluster;
 * Pre-configured managed KMS encryption for all persistent disks and Kubernetes Secrets.

 For more details on the various cost-saving measures made possible within the context of personal projects, see [this blog post](https://blog.scy.email/managed-kubernetes-on-a-hobbyist-budget.html) for more details.